blockchainsllc/in3-docs/docs/api-wasm.md

        - | a Input of a Bitcoin Transaction
      * - | `DepositResponse <#type-depositresponse>`_
        - | Interface
-       - | the DepositResponse
+       - | Response of a Deposit-Transaction.
      * - | `ETHOpInfoResp <#type-ethopinforesp>`_
        - | Interface
-       - | the ETHOpInfoResp
+       - | L1 Operation State
      * - | `EthAPI <#type-ethapi>`_
        - | Interface
        - | The API for ethereum operations.
      * - | `Fee <#type-fee>`_
        - | Interface
-       - | the Fee
+       - | fee collection.
      * - | `IN3Config <#type-in3config>`_
        - | Interface
        - | the configuration of the IN3-Client.
 This can be changed at any time.